 Mites on dogs are small wingless eight legged insects which occur very commonly throughout the animal and plant kingdoms.
-Four common skin conditions are caused by mite infections in dogs and cats, two of which can cause skin irritations in humans.
+Four common skin conditions are caused by mite infections in dogs, two of which can cause skin irritations in humans.

 Usually the disease is noticeable first on the dog’s muzzle and ears.
 Later the legs and the trunk may be affected.
 Small pustular skin eruptions emerge and the hair covering takes on a mottled appearance.